Alternate Rogue: Expanded

 Optional Rule: Elder Relics

-Talk to your DM about using Relics that can mimic the effects of Totems, Talents, or Blood Curses!
+Talk with your DM about using Elder Relics that mimic effects of Totems, Talents, or Blood Curses!

 Skinchanger